RyanDaDeng/laravel-google-recaptcha-v3/README.md

 [![Build][ico-build]][link-build]
 [![StyleCI][ico-styleci]][link-styleci]

+## Update: Vue component is ready for production usage.
+Please upgrade package version : ~2.2.0

 I guarantee that bugs, issues, features and changes will be responded in 48 hours.

 If you want to use v2, please go to: https://github.com/RyanDaDeng/laravel-google-recaptcha-v2

-Update: Vue component is ready for production usage.
-Please upgrade package version to ~2.2.0
+If you only need to use Vue component, feel free to copy it.

 A star would be a nice encouragement. ^.^